seandjones92/.emacs.d/README.md

 buffer and I kill one, kill its window too.

     (defun smart-buffer-kill ()
-      "Kill buffers in a way that makes sense."
+      "If there is more than one buffer visible in the frame, kill the buffer and its associated window."
       (interactive)
       (if (= (count-windows) 1)
           (kill-buffer)
         (kill-buffer-and-window)))

+This function allows you to quickly elevate your privileges to `root`.
+If called without a prefix you will be placed in dired at `/`, if you call it with a prefix the current file will be reloaded and accessed as `root`.

+    (defun become-root (&optional prefix)
+      "Elevate persmissions to root using TRAMP.
+If run without a prefix, place the user at the root of the file system in dired.
+If run with a prefix open the current file with elevated permissions."
+      (interactive "P")
+      (if prefix
+          (find-file (concat "/sudo:root@localhost:" buffer-file-name))
+        (dired "/sudo:root@localhost:/")))

 This is one I don't use very often but can be useful.
 Copy the SSH public key to the clipboard.

     (defun ssh-clip ()
       "Copy '~/.ssh/id_rsa.pub' to clipboard.
-    This will first empty the kill-ring (clipboard)" (interactive)
+This will first empty the kill-ring (clipboard)"
+      (interactive)
       (if (= (count-windows) 1)
           (let ((origin (current-buffer)))